clemsos/writings/_quora/2018-08-25-Who-is-Alain-Jupp%C3%A9.md

 date: '2018-08-25'
 source: quora
 language: en
-title: 'Clément Renaud\''s answer to Who is Alain Juppé? - Quora'
+title: 'Clément Renaud\''s answer to Who is Alain Juppé?'
 ---

 Alain Juppé is a French political animal.
 He has a formidable ability to